toa-io/toa/libraries/comq/docs/notes.md

 A lightweight Producer (one that produces responses quickly) can result in being "overloaded" from the Consumer's perspective (that is, does not consume messages with an expected rate), even though the Producer being idle while waiting for response publication confirmations.

-### Prefetch Confirmation Gap

-The problem of "overloaded" idling Producer may be addressed by increasing the prefetch count of the input channel in the incoming message handlers ([IO.consume](#consumption) and [IO.reply](#reply)) for each response sent, before receiving confirmation from the broker.

-> The solution is not implemented yet.